Material flow accounting: Scope and indicators

 Aside from calculating the net additions to stock (NAS) as a balancing item, flows within the economy are not considered (advances are currently being made in the field of dynamic stock modelling).
 MFA covers all solid, gaseous, and liquid materials, mobilized by humans or by their livestock, with the exception of bulk water and air.
 The unit of measurement is most commonly (metric) tonnes per year (t/a).
 Flows are distinguished by whether they are extracted domestically (domestic extraction, DE) or are trade flows (imports or exports).
 Materials are most commonly grouped according to four main material categories: biomass, fossil energy carriers, metals, and non-metallic minerals.
 The former category may be further differentiated by type of use into industrial and construction minerals.
-It is very important to note that MFA seeks to provide a complete picture of an economy's material use so that materials are included in these accounts irrespective of whether or not they have direct market value.
+MFA seeks to provide a complete picture of an economy's material use so that materials are included in these accounts irrespective of whether or not they have direct market value.
 The most prominent non-market flows covered by MFA are grazed biomass and used crop residues as well as waste rock extracted during mining activities.
 In 2010, these material flows accounted for 21% of global extraction.

 The data collected in MFA is used to calculate several different standardized indicators: